bacalhau-project/bacalhau/docs/examples/workload-onboarding/bacalhau-docker-image/index.md

             Hello from Docker Bacalhau!

-## Sumbit a Job With Output Files
+## Submit a Job With Output Files

 One inconvenience that you'll see is that you'll need to mount directories into the container to access files.
-This is because the container is running in a separate environment to your host machine.
+This is because the container is running in a separate environment from your host machine.
 Let's take a look at the example below:

 The first part of the example should look familiar, except for the Docker commands.